Shehbaz Sharif - a hard-core realist who makes no bones while performing onerous tasks | Politics

 - Pakistan

-This is the first time his party PML-N - especially its supremo Nawaz Sharif - agreed on his name for the post of prime minister.

-Former president and Pakistan Peoples Party (PPP) co-chair Asif Ali Zaradri had proposed Shehbaz's name for the prime minister's position in a joint opposition meeting to replace Imran Khan through a no-confidence motion.
+Former president and Pakistan Peoples Party (PPP) co-chair Asif Ali Zaradri had proposed Shehbaz’s name for prime minister's position in a joint opposition's meeting to replace Imran Khan through a no-confidence motion.

+His party PML-N - especially its supremo Nawaz Sharif - agreed on his name for the post of the prime minister.

+The new prime minister would have to face not only the unruly opposition taking to the streets but a brittle economy that needs a very careful handling.
+There are a lot of expectations of the masses from the new leadership to control inflation, which is a tough task.

+In his inaugural speech on Monday, Shehbaz raised the issue of abrogation of Article 370 in Kashmir and said Pakistan will provide them with ''diplomatic and moral support'' besides raising the matter at every international fora.

+He said he wanted good relations with India, but it cannot be achieved without the resolution of the Kashmir issue.

-Born in September 1951 in a Punjabi-speaking Kashmiri family in Lahore, Shehbaz entered politics along with his elder brother Nawaz in the mid-1980s.
-He first got elected as a member of the Punjab Assembly in 1988 when Nawaz became chief minister of Punjab.
+Born in September 1951 in Punjabi-speaking Kashmiri family in Lahore, Shehbaz entered politics along with his elder brother Nawaz in mid 1980s.
+He first got elected as a member of Punjab Assembly in 1988 when Nawaz became chief minister of Punjab.

 Shehbaz first became chief minister of Punjab in 1997 when his brother was prime minister at the Centre.